OpenVPN/openvpn3-linux/README.md

 * (optional) Python Jinja2 template engine

    https://palletsprojects.com/p/jinja/
-   Used to generate the bash-completion script for openvpn2.
+   Required when enabling the bash-completion support; used to generate the bash-completion script for openvpn2.

 * (optional) selinux-policy-devel